ltecot/rand_smoothing_indep_vars/README.md

 This file plots the data created by the "certify.py" and "create_clean_acc_data.py" files.
 Instead of argument parameters, this file relies on simply commenting and uncommenting different varaibles to change what is plotted.
 Examples for each of the plots used in our paper can be found in the file.

 To plot data from your own results, you will first need to download the CSV data from Tensorboard.
-Go to the run which you want to use, check the "Show data download links" in the top left, click the drop-down option below the plot you want to select the desired run, then hit the CSV botton to the right to download the CSV file.
-You will want to download the accuracy and certified area objective data for your run from the "certify.py" file.
-You'll want to do the same for a corresponding run on the same model from the "create_clean_acc_data.py" file.
-Then, simply change the filepaths to match the corresponding CSV files.
-(The "orig_" prefix indicates that it is from the "create_clean_acc_data.py" file, whereas all others are from the "certify.py" file.
-If the variable name contains "acc" point it to the CSV for the accuracy plot, and likewise for "obj" and certified area.)
-Furthermore, if you wish to plot a more robust base model side-by-side like we do in our paper, you may do so by setting "plot_rob" to True and adding another pair of filepath variables.
-(See the file for examples.)
+First make sure the run you want is visible by checking the box corresponding to the run on the left side.
+Then check the "Show data download links" box in the top left, click the drop-down option below the plot you want, select the desired run, and hit the CSV button to the right to download the CSV file.

+The variables in this file should be pointed to each run's downloaded Tensorboard CSV as follows (with model_choice replaced with whatever model option you want to plot):

+- acc_file &#8594; certify.py --model=model_choice, accuracy/test
+- obj_file &#8594; certify.py --model=model_choice, objective/test
+- orig_acc_file &#8594; create_clean_acc_data.py --model=model_choice, orig_rand_smooth_plot/accuracy
+- orig_obj_file &#8594; create_clean_acc_data.py --model=model_choice, orig_rand_smooth_plot/area_objective

+If you wish to plot a model alongside another more robustly trained version (as we did in our paper), set plot_rob to True and set these additional variables as follows (with rob_model_choice as the robust model option):

+- rob_acc_file &#8594; certify.py --model=rob_model_choice, accuracy/test
+- rob_obj_file &#8594; certify.py --model=rob_model_choice, objective/test
+- orig_rob_acc_file &#8594; create_clean_acc_data.py --model=rob_model_choice, orig_rand_smooth_plot/accuracy
+- orig_rob_obj_file &#8594; create_clean_acc_data.py --model=rob_model_choice, orig_rand_smooth_plot/area_objective

 Because this file relies simply on variables commented in and out, the run will always be as follows: